ntatschner/Tatux.Telemetry/README.md

 - `EXPOSE $LISTENONPORT`: This line informs Docker that the container listens on the specified network port at runtime.

 - `CMD ["./main"]`: This line specifies the command to run when the container starts.

+Again, this is in the early stages and I would use any code with a pitch of salt. :)